-What are the 3 Main Causes of Thick White Discharge?
+Here Are The 3 Main Causes of Thick White Discharge:

 If you think there might be a possibility of pregnancy, which also manifests symptoms including bloating and thickened discharge that are difficult to distinguish from pre-menstrual signs, then it’s is in order to take a pregnancy test in case you miss your period.

 Even though there is a possibility of taking tests beforehand, just to be as accurate as possible, it is highly advisable to take the pregnancy test a day after you were supposed to experience the periods.

 Putting into perspective all the laid out causes of vaginal discharge, most probably, there will be no cause for alarm or even nothing to do.

 - Should Thick White Discharge Before Experiencing Periods Be a Cause for Concern?